All Episodes

 And this has worked wonders in Cuba, China, Venezuela, and Denmark.

-I don't think they're gonna have a regular convention anyway, but anyway, I just want you to know something.
+But anyway, I just want you to know something.

-There is a poll that came out today, and it shows that you know it's still a two-man race, except it's not you.
+There is a poll that came out today, and it shows that, you know, it's still a two-man race, except it's not you.

-It's it's Andrew Cuomo, apparently.
+It's Andrew Cuomo, apparently.

-Wait a way till the world learns about Andrew Cuomo.
+And Cuomo voters, lovers in New York, wait till the world learns about Andrew Cuomo.

 I have a lot to tell them.

-I expected to get screwed over by the DNC as I did last time anyway.
+But anyway, I expected to get screwed over by the DNC as I did last time anyway.

-We We know the deal, Sean.
+We know the deal, Sean.

 All right.